acfang/eating-companion/README.md

 * Nearby Restaurants Screen
     * User can see nearby restaurants
     * User can create a new group chat
+* Restaurant Detail Screen
+    * User can see more details about a restaurant (rating, address, etc.)
 * Chat Screen
     * User can see other group chats near them or set one up
+* Chat Room Screen
+    * User can message other users for a specific restaurant and time to meet
 * Profile
     * User can set up a profile (photos, bio)
     * User can see other profiles